-I am a graduate level university certified dream specialist, having earned my academic qualifications at John F. Kennedy University in Pleasant Hill, California, and workshop leadership skills via my mentorship by dream expert Robert Moss, and am a regional teacher in his School of Active Dreaming.
+I am a graduate level university certified dream specialist, having earned my academic qualifications at John F. Kennedy University in Pleasant Hill, California.
+I honed my workshop leadership skills via my mentorship by dream expert Robert Moss, and am a regional teacher in his School of Active Dreaming.
 I'm a member of the International Association for the Study of Dreams, where I have presented a talk on Balinese dreaming at the annual conference, and have won the Dream Telepathy Contest.
-I believe strongly in the great value of psychotherapy.
-My dreamwork is not a replacement for the work of a skilled licensed therapist when working with deeper challenges; it is an adjunct inquiry.
-My work is therapeutic, and intuitive, and is also grounded in practical wisdom.
+I believe strongly in the great value of psychotherapy, and my dreamwork is not a replacement for the guidance of a skilled licensed therapist when working with deeper challenges; it is an adjunct inquiry.

 What makes my work different?
-I’m interested in how we find more hope in our lives, specifically through dreams of all kinds.
+I’m interested in how we find more hope and possibility in our lives, specifically by attending to dreams of all kinds.
 I teach about the power of dreams and the imagination to create personal shifts, and I work as a facilitator for deep insight and healing.
 We are born dreamers and I help people learn how to use their dreams to improve their lives.
-I teach people how to literally become better dreamers, by drawing on my extensive academic background in dreams and my equally effective training as a teacher.
+I teach people how to literally become better dreamers, by drawing on my extensive academic background in dreams and my experience as a teacher and dream counsellor.
 Everyone can find powerful gifts of insight in dreamwork.
-And sometimes one dream can change your life.
+And often it happens that one dream can change your life.

-I have earned an undergraduate degree in psychology from the University of California at Berkeley, and an MA in Consciousness Studies from John F. Kennedy University.
-I know much about various fields of psychology and of how people grow psychologically and spiritually.
+In life, people grow psychologically and spiritually.
 My work is cross-cultural and and inclusive of varying views on dreaming in addition to that of Western psychology.
-I've found sometimes individuals need only one session to transform something important in their life.
-Other times people heal and become inspired by learning how to develop a practice of actively working with their dreams over time.
+I've found sometimes individuals need only one session to transform something important in their life, and other times people heal and become inspired by learning how to develop a practice of actively working with their dreams over time.

-My work includes spiritual counseling, helping clients understand their soul story through their dreams, often finding answers to great existential questions of why we are here living the lives we do, and finding hope we didn’t know lay just under the surface of our waking lives.
+A person's soul story is revealed through their dreams.
+There, we often find answers to our existential questions of why we are living the lives we do, and discover hope we didn’t know lay just under the surface of our waking lives.
 We learn how to affect positive change in our lives.
-I’m fascinated by the power of myth to inform our lives, and the ways our personal life story unfolds with a mythological flare.
+I’m fascinated by the power of myth and dreams to inform our lives, and the ways our personal life story unfolds with a mythological flare.

 I’ve found my work to be very effective to help people who have recurring nightmares find relief by helping them understand and resolve what is causing the dream series and by teaching them how to reprogram the dream to have a more satisfactory outcome.
 I specialize in transformation through private sessions, dream groups, and workshops.

-I teach adults and children benefit from exploring their dreams, and I help parents learn how to help their children when they have scary dreams.
-I earned a K-12 multiple subject teaching credential from San Francisco State University, and taught in inner-city San Francisco schools in the early 1990's.
+Both adults and children benefit from exploring their dreams, and I help parents learn how to help their children when they have scary dreams.
+I've also earned a K-12 multiple subject teaching credential from San Francisco State University, and taught in inner-city San Francisco schools in the early 1990's.
 I have a special affinity for teaching children.
 To be a skilled dreamer means we are in touch with the child within us.

-I’m certified as an ordained minister and find great joy in facilitating deeply meaningful wedding ceremonies, customized for my clients.
+Certified as an ordained minister, I find great joy in facilitating deeply meaningful wedding ceremonies, customized for my clients.
 The power of ritual and ceremony is real, and by engaging in meaningful ways with life transitions we can fuel our lives tremendously.

-And, I continue to work as a professional gemologist and fine jewelry appraiser, with my office in Walnut Creek, California.
-I work in great detail, whether it’s assessing a gem or a dream.
-After over thirty-one years in the field of gemology, I'm committed to maintaining excellence in this field, also.
+I continue my original career as a professional gemologist and fine jewelry appraiser, with my office in Walnut Creek, California.
+I work in great detail, whether it’s assessing a jewel or a dream, and after over thirty-five years in the field of gemology, I'm committed to maintaining excellence in this field, also.
 My appraisal clients are usually delighted to learn they can talk about their dreams with me, as well as their jewelry.
-I’ve become fascinated by the appearance of gems in dreams.
-I’ve seen the way a person’s psyche and physiology can be affected in positive ways by the right gemstone or talisman.
+I’ve become fascinated by the appearance of gems in dreams, and I’ve seen the way a person’s psyche and physiology can be affected in positive ways by the right gemstone or talisman.
 What a remarkable symbol for transformation a gem can be.
 I truly bridge the worlds of dreams and gems and am probably the world's only professional gemologist and dream specialist.
 It's possible to have more than one interest and career, and do well at both.

-Finally, I know dreams can change your life and help you heal huge things.
+Finally, I know working with dreams in the right way can help you heal huge things.
 I’m living proof of that.
 I’ve penned chapters with a taste of how dreams have changed my life in two anthologies: Rebearths: Conversations With a World Ensouled, edited by Craig Chalquist, PhD, and the new Chicken Soup for the Soul: Dreams and Premonitions, edited by Amy Newmark and Kelly Sullivan Walden.

-I know from first-hand experience your dreams can make all the difference.
+I know from first-hand experience your dreams can change your life.